 |1 Term||25 (includes Tasks and Seminars)||4||4||KS1, KS2||Teachers, Managers, SENCO's, Literacy Co-ordinators, TAs, HLTAs|

 When you enrol on any of our online courses you will have access to an expert in their field, get 1:1 support & advice from an experienced, qualified and friendly tutor ready to answer your questions.
 All our courses are developed by experienced Teachers.

-All course materials are available 24 hours a day via our website.
-All online seminars are recorded and made available to you.
+The seminars and all course materials are available 24/7 via our website.
 Access at any time, from anywhere using a computer, tablet or mobile.

 Your School’s Assessment Policy